MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-encrypt-credentials.md

      1. On the machine hosting the node, launch a command line window or terminal  with administrator (Windows) or root/sudo (Linux) privileges.

-     1. Run the command to either stop or start a node.
+     1. Run the command to encrypt:
         ```
         @Heidi
         ```
+        The CLI returns an encrypted string.

    + For versions 9.0 - 9.2: [Launch the administration utility](configure-admin-cli-launch.md) with administrator privileges (Windows) or root/sudo privileges (Linux).

       1. From the main menu, choose the option **Encrypt Credentials**.